partner0307/python-web-scrapping/README.md

 It provides a lot of flexibility in terms of how you structure your application and allows you to keep things simple or scale up to meet more complex requirements.

 Overall, Flask is a powerful and popular web framework that is beginner-friendly and great for building web applications in Python.

+### How to work

+1. Install python.exe.
+2. Install Flask framework.
+3. Run app.py using python -m flask run instruction.
+4. Access to 127.0.0.1:5000 in browser.
+5. Type the topic to input field.
+6. Alright!
+You can see scrapping data from google search engine.